View Power BI reports optimized for your phone

 Filter the report page on a phone

 If a phone-optimized report has filters defined, when you view the report on a phone you can use those filters.
+The report opens on your phone filtered to the values being filtered in the report on the web, with a message that there are active filters on the page.
+You can change the filters on your phone.

 - Tap the filter icon at the bottom of the page.